Aeroflot fleet: Retired

+History

 Aeroflot began operating the Tupolev Tu-104, reportedly named Silver Arrow, with at least three in service between Moscow and the Russian Far East by June 1956.
 The Tu-104 was the USSR's first jet airliner.
 The first two routes on which it was deployed were the Moscow–Irkutsk and the Moscow–Yakutsk runs; in September 1956, the Moscow–Tiflis route became the third scheduled service flown with the aircraft.
 Likewise, Moscow–Prague was the first international route served with the Silver Arrow.

 In 1962, Aeroflot began operating the Tupolev Tu-124, the smaller version of the Tu-104, on regional routes.
 These were later replaced by the Tupolev Tu-134, which entered service in 1967.
 The Tupolev Tu-114, originally used to transport Soviet leaders and once the world's largest commercial aircraft, came into service on 24 April 1961 on the Moscow–Khabarovsk route.
-It also served international routes, such as Moscow] ] to Tokyo in conjunction with Japan Airlines, as well as the Moscow–Havana route, which started on 7 January 1963—the airline's longest non-stop service at that time.
+It also served international routes, such as Moscow to Tokyo in conjunction with Japan Airlines, as well as the Moscow–Havana route, which started on 7 January 1963—the airline's longest non-stop service at that time.
 The first Ilyushin Il-62 long-range four-engined airliner entered service with Aeroflot in 1967, with an inaugural flight from Moscow to Montreal on 15 September.
 It was complemented, in 1972, by medium-range Tupolev Tu-154.
 This jet is the most popular Russian airliner, with more than 1,000 made.
 The Tu-154M variant was delivered to Aeroflot in 1984.

 The carrier started flying the supersonic Tupolev Tu-144 on freighter services in 1975.
 On 1 November 1977, the aircraft was deployed on the 1750 nmi long Moscow-Domodedovo–Alma-Ata route on a regular basis, yet these services were discontinued in May 1978.
 That month, an aircraft of the type was written off after an emergency landing following an electrical failure, withdrawing political support to the project and putting an end to the production.
 Despite official versions indicating the indefinite suspension of supersonic flights within the Soviet Union, a re-engined version of the aircraft was put on a test flight between Moscow and Khabarovsk in June 1979, and the 3750 mi long route was later covered with scheduled services; it was not a nonstop flight, however, since the aircraft had to make a refuelling stop, as the engines consumed more fuel than expected.

 First flown in March 1975, the 120-seater Yakovlev Yak-42 entered service with Aeroflot in 1980.
 The 350-seater Ilyushin Il-86, the first Russian-made wide-body aircraft, had its maiden flight in December 1976, and entered scheduled services with the carrier on the Moscow-Vnukovo–Tashkent run in 1981.
 The aircraft was phased out by the end of 2006.